Limestone District School Board: Audit committee

-Finance Committee
+Finance committee

 A committee of the whole board, it makes recommendations to the board concerning the development of the annual budget, and on any aspects of the board's financial affairs except for audit matters.
 The committee usually meets in April, May and June.

-The committee is chaired by the Vice-Chair of the Board.
-It makes a recommendation for the annual operating and capital budgets to the full Board of Trustees in June of each year.
+The committee is chaired by the vce-chair of the board.
+It makes a recommendation for the annual operating and capital budgets to the full board of trustees in June of each year.

 The Committee Chair is Tom Gingrich.

 School Transportation Consortium

 Tri-Board Student Transportation Services transports over 32,000 students over 95,062 kilometers daily across the region.
 It transports students from the three regional school boards: Limestone District School Board, Hastings and Prince Edward County DSB and Algonquin and Lakeshore CDSB who are co-owners of the organization.
 Tri-Board reports to the Property and Operations Committee of the board.
 The Limestone District School Board provides some administrative services to Tri-Board.